bachtrannhatlinh/fe-assignment.may-2025/NARRATION.md

 - At screen 3 , I see it is a new screen independence compared to screens 1 & 2.

 Because , at screens 1 & 2 , I'd build a common layout.
 So , continue building the screen 3, then I think it is not reasonable.
+I also update code to review the background screen.

 Solution: I think that it should be new repositories that have a new layout.

 Or, if you give me a new solution

 Thanks for your watching.

 LinhBTN